-- a) The Jackson County Commissioners or a municipal governing body may adopt and, from time to time, amend or repeal an ordinance designating a historic district.
+- a) The Jackson County Commissioners or a municipal governing body may adopt and, from time to time, amend or repeal an ordinance designating a Historic District.
 The ordinance shall include information which shall describe the physical area proposed for designation, its boundaries, and general historic, architectural, archaeological, and/or cultural significance. - b) The district designation process may be initiated by either the Commission or at the request of any number of property owners. - c) No ordinance to designate a district shall be adopted or amended until all of the requirements of this ordinance and its subsections have been satisfied.
-In zoned jurisdictions Such ordinance may treat historic districts as districts which overlay other (base) zoning districts.
+In zoned jurisdictions, such ordinance may treat historic districts as a separate use district classification or as districts which overlay other (base) zoning districts.
 Where historic districts are treated as overlay districts, all uses permitted in the underlying (base) zoning district, whether by right or as a special use, shall be permitted in the historic district.